-This occurs when one or more muscles contract involuntarily and then doesn’t revert to their normal stance.
+This occurs when one or more muscles contract involuntarily and then don’t revert to their normal stance.

-It is often difficult to catch decent sleep when you’re in pain.
-Sleeplessness that result from pain can easily lead to depression and generalized anxiety disorder (GAD).
+It is often difficult to get decent sleep when in pain.
+Sleeplessness that results from pain can easily lead to depression and generalized anxiety disorder (GAD).